-With that in mind, that’s why I whipped up this citrus lip balm recipe!
-It’s a bit softer than my go-to homemade lip balm which means it almost melts onto your lips immediately.
-Likewise, it’s full of hydrating ingredients and I find the scent extremely uplifting.
+This beeswax lip balm is a bit softer than my go-to homemade lip balm which means it almost melts onto your lips immediately.
+Likewise, it's full of hydrating ingredients and I find the scent extremely uplifting.

-Shea butter has been known for its healing properties as well as it’s hydrating ones.
-Indeed, it’s a great ingredient as the base of a lip chap.
-It’s one of my all-time favorite butters to use as it works beautifully in any homemade body butter with beeswax recipe.
+Shea butter has been known for its healing properties as well as its hydrating ones.
+It's one of my all-time favorite butters to use as it works beautifully in any homemade body butter with beeswax recipe as well.

 Coconut oil is antibacterial and known for its moisture.
-Not to mention, beeswax helps keep them together while giving a faint honey scent and providing some health benefits of its own.
+Not to mention, beeswax helps keep the natural lip balm together while giving a faint honey scent and providing some health benefits of its own.

 - is nourishing